Glossary

 New Zealand Qualifications and Credentials Framework

-The New Zealand Qualifications Authority (NZQA) handles the NZQCF.
-The framework lists all the New Zealand qualifications and credentials approved by NZQA.
-On the framework, each qualification or credential has a level of between 1 and 10, based on the learning complexity.
-The framework helps individuals and organisations understand the level of skill and knowledge someone with a qualification or credential has.
+The New Zealand Qualifications Authority (NZQA) handles the New Zealand Qualifications and Credentials Framework (NZQCF).
+The NZQCF lists all the New Zealand qualifications and credentials approved by NZQA — each qualification or credential has a level of between 1 and 10, based on the learning complexity.
+The NZQCF helps individuals and organisations understand the level of skill and knowledge someone with a qualification or credential has.
 It makes it easier to compare qualifications across countries and regions.

-The framework used to be known as the New Zealand Qualifications Framework (NZQF).
+The NZQCF used to be known as the New Zealand Qualifications Framework.

 New Zealand Qualifications Authority

 The New Zealand government agency responsible for setting the standards for New Zealand qualifications and recognising overseas qualifications.
-It administers the New Zealand Qualifications Framework and assesses overseas qualifications against it.
+It administers the New Zealand Qualifications and Credentials Framework and assesses overseas qualifications against it.

 New Zealand Qualifications Authority